seva100/cluboard/README.md

 * `-d` or `--debug`: debug mode.
 Logs from application will be written to console, and any change of .py files of the project will make it being reloaded automatically.
 Usually only needed when the files of the project are being modified.
 * `-c` or `--config`: specify the config file if it's different that `config.yaml`.

-We recommend to launch Cluboard in one of the session managers, e.g. `screen` or `tmux`, that will not interrupt the session at the logout.
+We recommend to launch CluBoard in one of the session managers, e.g. `screen` or `tmux`, that will not interrupt the session at the logout.

 ### To be done